ministryofjustice/moj-job-descriptions/software-development-roles/software-developer/senior-developer.md

   - Monitoring: Sentry
   - Containerization: Kubernetes, Docker
   - Cloud Infrastructure: AWS
-  - Web Interfaces: GOV.UK Design System
+  - Web Interfaces: GOV.UK and MoJ Design Systems

 - **Front-End Development:**
   We value a deep understanding of web technologies, emphasizing semantic HTML, performant CSS, and JavaScript or TypeScript.
 Accessibility is a core consideration across all our services.